ssaldner/pure3d/docs/solutions/WebDav.md

 So we have to hook in the post-processing between the WebDav PUT request and the response that the WebDav server library generates.
 In other words: we need a place in the middle, between the incoming WebDav requests and the WebDav server and between the outgoing WebDav responses and the http server.

+## Packrat
+The backend for Voyager that is used by the Smithsonian itself is [Packrat](https://github.com/smithsonian/dpo-packrat).
+It is interesting to see how Packrat communicates with the Voyager.
+That happens in [server/http/routes](https://github.com/Smithsonian/dpo-packrat/blob/master/server/http/routes/WebDAVServer.ts).